ckipp01/chronica/blog/useful-cs-commands.md

 Wrote mdoc
 ```

-This then allowed me full access the `mdoc` cli commands, which I could use
+This then allowed me full access to the `mdoc` cli commands, which I could use
 locally without having to include it in my project to test something out.

 ### `complete`